p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0829 A viable prototype head.md

 - I used woodscrews to secure the Pi to the bracket (given the tapping problem).

 There might have been more, but I didn't write them down at the time did I, and so I very much can't remember them now…

+I also clean forgot that I'm supposed to be making something up for the **lighting / illumination of components**, and also making a **nozzle cone**.
+Oops.
+Better get to that and factor these in before I do the next round of prints.